syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChip with TextAlignment](images/customization_images/chip_textalignment_image.png)

-N> Default value of HorizontalTextAlignment and VerticalTextAlignment is [`TextAlignment.Center`].
+N> The default values of HorizontalTextAlignment and VerticalTextAlignment are [`TextAlignment.Center`].

 ## ShowIcon

-You can enable the Icon image using the [`ShowIcon`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ShowIcon.html) property to know whether any image appears to the SfButton.
+You can enable the icon image using the [`ShowIcon`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ShowIcon.html) property to know whether any image appears to the SfChip.

 {% tabs %}